 Multiplatform publishing focuses on three main types of content: online, offline, and in person, or live.

 The image above helps visually describe the concept of multiplatform publishing.
 Mobile is not part of this grid because we consider it a device type instead of a publishing platform archetype.
-Smartphones support all of the online and offline media archetypes, some better than others.
-Smartphones excel at hosting audio books and magazines and are much too small a screen to do a good job of hosting highly visual books and magazines.
+Smartphones and tablets support all of the online and offline media archetypes, some better than others.
+Smartphones excel at hosting audiobooks and magazines but they are much too small a screen to do a good job of hosting highly visual books and magazines, which can sometimes translate better onto tablets.

-As you can see, moving from left to right, you begin with massively searchable, easy to access content, which is most likely the first place people come in contact with your brand.
+As you can see, moving from left to right, you begin with massively searchable, easy to access content whether it’s free, paid, or metered, which is most likely the first place people come in contact with your brand.
 If online is not the absolute first time a person comes in contact with your brand, then it’s at least the first time where you get to control the scenario.
 All the way to the right, you have your smallest, but most loyal consumer audience – the ones who attend your live events.

-Medium: We’ve defined six major publishing platforms – website, email, magazines, videos, books, and events – and segmented them as to whether they’re online, offline, or in person.
+Medium: We’ve defined six major publishing platforms – website (which may also include your web magazine), email, magazines, videos, books, and events – and segmented them as to whether they’re online, offline, or in person.

 Relationship: When someone visits your website, they’re a visitor.
 Once they’ve subscribed to your email list, they become the subscriber of a free, recurring product.
 They are also a subscriber once they’ve purchased a subscription to your magazine.
 When someone buys one-off videos or books, they become a buyer.
 Finally, if they purchase tickets to your event, they become an attendee.